Spacerocket007/Steam-Auto-Shutdown/README.md

 Step 4: Thats it! :D

 -----------
-Any ideas how to make it better? or want to give feedback, have problems, suggest feature requests?
+Any ideas how to make it better? or want to give feedback, have problems, suggest feature requests, ask?

 Just let me now!